koihin/diceandgames/content/post/zverograd-allies.md

 {{< figure src="/images/justine-co-special.jpg">}}
 *The Allies have awarded a hefty contract to Justine & Co. for maintenance of their various war machines in different theatres.
 The ladies are popular with the boys both on and off the field.*

-If fielding an Allies Bloc army (75% bloc, no faction units) and bringing at least 2 Vehicles armour class 4 and above, you may add a Justine & Co.
+If fielding an Allies Bloc army (75% bloc, no faction units) and bringing 2 Vehicles or more where at least one of them is armour class 4 and above, you may add a Justine & Co.
 Unit for free, i.e. it costs 0AP.
 You cannot add a Justine & Co. as part of your normal list building.
 A list will never have more than one Justine & Co.
 Unit.

 The following restrictions apply when using Justine & Co, the Unit will never take an Attack Action, but they will counter-attack in Close Combat as per normal.
 They can never contest for objectives or score for primary or secondary objectives.